Nicolas-ggd/go-notification/README.md

    Or see full [NATS installation documentation](https://nats.io/download/)

 ## Configuration
-You can configure the application using command-line arguments.
-The following parameters are available:
+Configure the service using command-line arguments:
 - nats-url: The URL of the NATS server (default: nats://nats:4222).
 - http-server-port: The port for the HTTP server (default: 8741).

 Example: